transccc/iot-project/README.md

     ```
     bash mosquitto_bash_script.sh
     ```
   - The script will prompt you to enter a username, password, and topic.
-Note these details as they will be needed later.
+That is MQTT_USER, MQTT_PASS, and topic "main".
+This creates the broker on your local machine.

 ### 4. Set Up Node-RED